JJC3321/group_4_repo/group_project/engineer_1.md

 ## Dual-Transformer Cross-Attention Framework for Alzheimer’s disease detection via dPTE-Guided EEG channel selection and multi-modal integration
 **Biologist 2 Paper 1**

-Took too long for libraries to download.
+Took too long for libraries to download as there are many decrepit Libaraies.